VijayDayakaran/Deep-Learning-approach-for-ECG-based-prediction-and-diagnosis-of-Heart-Disease/README.md

-This study introduces a hybrid machine learning model that combines Convolutional Neural Networks (CNN) with K-Nearest Neighbors (KNN) to predict heart disease from ECG (Electrocardiogram) data.
-The CNN component is responsible for extracting robust features from the ECG signals, which are subsequently classified by the KNN algorithm.
+This project proposes a hybrid deep learning model that combines Convolutional Neural Networks (CNN) and K-Nearest Neighbors (KNN) for the prediction and diagnosis of heart disease using ECG signals.
+The CNN component efficiently extracts critical features from ECG waveforms, while KNN classifies these features based on similarity to known patterns of heart health and disease.

-The model is evaluated on a publicly available ECG dataset and demonstrates improved predictive accuracy.
-This approach presents a promising, non-invasive method for early detection of heart disease.
+Evaluated on a publicly available ECG dataset, the model achieves an impressive 97.32% accuracy, highlighting its potential as a non-invasive, accessible, and accurate tool for early heart disease detection—especially in areas with limited medical resources.